 - Total station and Laser Scanner equipment.
 SEP are both suppliers and service providers of the best topography tools on the market.

 - Trained personnel.
-Our experienced staff are available for hire and understand how to apply their knowledge to a huge range of environments.
+Our experienced engineers are available for hire and understand how to apply their knowledge to a huge range of environments.

 - Lifting pantographic platform.
 In order to correctly assess the stockpile, we’ll need to be able to view the entirety of its surface.